 Risk assessment

-Before commissioning a new install or for any existing gates have a trained, competent installer complete a risk assessment that considers site layout, usage patterns, wind loading, pedestrian desire lines, and emergency access.
+Before commissioning a new install have a trained, competent installer complete a risk assessment that considers site layout, usage patterns, pedestrians, and emergency access.

 Safety features